 Keep Kitchen Towels, Sponges and Cleaning Cloths Clean and Replace Regularly

 The kitchen and every tool or equipment in it should be washed and sanitised.
-Kitchen towels or sponges are very important items in the kitchen and are used on a daily basis to open hot lids, to remove foods from the microwave or oven, to bring down boiling soup from heat and to wipe off food or water from our wet hands.
+Kitchen towels or sponges are very important items in the kitchen and are used on a daily basis to open hot lids, remove foods from the microwave or oven, bring down boiling soup from heat and wipe off food or water from our wet hands.
 Often times while using these towels, they get wet in the process which means that microorganisms can harbour on these damp surfaces, so it will be very proper to wash and sanitise and properly.